glav/Glav.CacheAdapter/Glav.CacheAdapter/ReadMe.txt

 ~~~~~~~~~~~~~~~~~~~~
 * Feature Addition: Rudimentary support of CacheDependencies
   Note: * Enabling this feature when using the default dependency support, incurs some performance
-        hit due to more calls being made to the caching engine
+        hit due to more calls being made to the caching engine.
+This can result in a more "chatty"
+		interface to the cache engine,and higher cache usage, therefore more memory and connections
+		to the cache.
 		* This feature (and all advanced features) are only available when using the CacheProvider
 		  interface implementation.
 This is by design.
 The ICache abstraction is a raw abstraction over
 		  the basic cache engine.